-Strategy / Actions Team line (sh um/lor ng) 2.1.
-Work with Aboriginal groups and organisations to increase recognitio ions communities and the sharing of cultures, including amongst visitors and r newcomers 2.1.1.
+Harmony Concert at Oxford St Mall Strategy / Actions Team Timeline (s 2.1.
+Work with local groups and organisations to increase understanding of f Waverley's diverse community and local Aboriginal history, including amongst visitors and ne ewcomers 2.1.1.
 Investigate feasibility of establishing an annual New Citizen Welcome event, inviting everyone who achieved citizenship in the previous year, with the aim to offer welcome and introduce new citizens to Indigenous stories, public representatives, civic and service groups and other communities and activities.
-Office of the Mayor in partnership with Community Programs 2.1.2.
-Investigate feasibility of translating the key principles and actions from the Waverley Innovate Reconciliation Action Plan into main community and visitor languages and promote on Council's website, social media and other channels.
-Community Programs with support of Comms 2.2.
-Provide, support and promote programs that encourage intercultural connections , build Social cohesion and help maintain people's cultural heritage and identity 2.2.1.
-Work in partnership with community and cultural organisations to deliver and support programs, events and festivals that encourage intercultural connections and support understanding of different cultures.
-Arts and culture Community Programs Events 2.2.2.
-Through future programming of Bondi Pavilion and Boot Factory Knowledge and Innovation Hub, deliver and support programs that support intercultural connections, cultural expression, and dialogue.
-Arts and culture This to include continued engagement of artists from diverse cultural backgrounds across Council's
+Office of the Mayor in partnership with Community Programs 2.2.
+Provide, support and promote programs that encourage intercultural connections , build socia al cohesion and help maintain people's cultural heritage and identity 2.2.1.
+Work in partnership with community and cultural organisations to deliver and support programs, events and festivals that encourage intercultural connections and support Arts and Culture understanding of different cultures.
+Library Community Programs Events $2.2.2.
+Through future\ programming\ of\ Bondi\ Pavilion\ and\ Boot\ Factory\ Knowledge\ and\ Innovation\ Hub,\ deliver\ and\ support\ programs\ that\ support\ intercultural\ connections,\ cultural\ expression,\ and\ dialogue.$ Arts and culture $This to include continued engagement of artists from diverse cultural backgrounds across \ Council's community events, festivals and programs.\\$ 2.2.3.

-2.2.3.
 Continue to promote relevant programs, events and engagement opportunities through Council's communications channels and ethnic media, and investigate feasibility of establishing online events listing on Council's website to enable community groups to promote their events.
+Comms

-Comms 2.2.4.
+2.2.4.
 Promote the Community Connections Volunteering program to culturally diverse volunteers and partners, through Council and other channels with the aim to increase diverse participation and find additional opportunities for volunteers to play a supporting role in Council led events and festivals.

-Community Programs 2.
-3. Support the collecting, sharing and exchanging of stories by residents linguistically diverse backgrounds from cultur ally an d 2.
+2.3.
+Support the collecting, sharing and exchanging of stories by residents from culturally and linguistically diverse backgrounds

 3.1.
-Develop social media campaign sharing stories about culturally diverse community members and intercultural friendships and initiatives in Waverley via Council's communications channels including stories collected through the Bondi Story Poom Comms Community Programs Arts and Culture 2.3.2.
+Develop social media campaign sharing stories about culturally diverse community Comms members and intercultural friendships and initiatives in Waverley via Council's communications channels, including stories collected through the Bondi Story Room.
+Community Programs Arts and Culture 2.3.2.
 Continue to collect and share research and information about the multicultural history of Waverley.
 Library 2.3.3.
-Building on the Bondi Story Room project, explore funding and opportunities to share local stories of Waverley's culturally and linguistically diverse residents, for example through heritage walking tours, interpretive heritage signage and storytelling programs. (see examples).
-Urban design and heritage Arts and
+Building on the Bondi Story Room project, explore funding and opportunities to share local stories of Waverley's culturally and linguistically diverse residents, including through heritage walking tours, interpretive heritage signage, self-guided maps and storytelling programs (see Urban design and heritage examples).
+Arts and Culture